EU states resume evacuations from Kabul

 German chancellor Angela Merkel also pledged to take out up to 10,000 Afghan nationals who had helped Western forces and who stood at risk of Taliban revenge.

-France did not give a number, but its defence minister Jean-Yves Le Drain said: "France does not forget those who have worked for it".
+France did not give a number, but its defence minister Jean-Yves Le Drian said: "France does not forget those who have worked for it".

 The UK plans to start taking out up to 1,500 Afghan evacuees a day, it noted.